-Public criticism of the parties: Majorities say they are each too extreme, don't govern honestly and ethically respecting the country's democratic institutions, 51% say the same about the Democratic Party.
+Public criticism of the parties: Majorities say they are

+And while the Democratic Party also holds modest advantages on respecting the country's democratic institutions and traditions and on governing honestly and ethically, neither party rates highly among the public on these measures.
+While 45% characterize the Republican Party as types of people Republican Party 11 respecting the country's democratic institutions, 51% say the same about the Democratic Party.
 And just 37% say the phrase "governs in an honest and ethical way" describes the Republican Party at least somewhat well, with 43% saying this description applies to Democrats.